-- The Editor should have previous experience with scholarly/practitioner journals as editor; member of editorial panel or board; editor of a department; or other substantive editorial experience.
-The Editor should demonstrate an understanding of the amount of time and resources needed for different editorial processes, such as reviewing, rewriting, and formatting.
+- Have previous experience with scholarly/practitioner journals as editor; member of editorial panel or board; editor of a department; or other substantive editorial experience.

-- The Editor should be well-versed in practices and issues of mathematics teacher education, including professional development and preservice preparation of teachers of mathematics.
+- Be well-versed in practices and issues of mathematics teacher education, including professional development and preservice preparation of teachers of mathematics.

 The Editor will:

-- communicate decisions with feedback to authors and reviewers; and
+communicate decisions with feedback to authors and reviewers;

-The term for the Editor will be three years plus one year as Editor-designate.
-The year as Editor-Designate begins May 2018; the Editor-designate will begin receiving manuscripts in Fall 2018 (at a time mutually agreeable to the current Editor and the Editor-Designate).
-The individual selected will serve as Editor from May 2018 through May 2022.
+The term for the Editor will be three years plus one year as Editor-Designate.
+The year as Editor-Designate begins May 2024; the Editor-Designate will begin receiving manuscripts in May 2024 (at a time mutually agreeable to the current Editor and the Editor-Designate) under the support and mentoring of the current Editor and team.
+The individual selected will thus serve from May 2024 through May 2028.

-NCTM with provide the Editor with an internet-based manuscript processing system.
+NCTM will provide the Editor with an internet-based manuscript processing system.